 If you’re concerned about your health or require medical advice it’s always best to consult your GP and have regular check-ups to be aware of what your specific needs are.
 A GP will be able to advise on steps you should or shouldn’t be taking in order to maintain a healthy lifestyle.
 This will include advice on drinking based on your blood pressure.

-However, if you believe you may be drinking to excess and have developed an addiction to alcohol, contact our admissions team for a free addiction assessment.
-CATCH Recovery is a rehab clinic in South East England, providing treatment to those wishing to begin their journey to sobriety.
-Our staff will be happy to talk you through the type of treatment we offer, and help you find an alternative clinic should you be unable to travel to London.
+However, if you believe you may be drinking to excess and have developed an addiction to alcohol, contact our admissions team for a free addiction screening.
+CATCH Recovery is an outpatient rehab clinic in South East England, providing treatment to those wishing to begin their journey to sobriety.
+Our staff will be happy to talk you through the type of treatment we offer, and help you find the best treatment option for you.